Ha0Tang/AttentionGAN/README.md

 ## Prerequisites
-Code is intended to work with ```Python 3.6.x```, it hasn't been tested with previous versions
+Code is intended to work with ```Python 3.6.x```, it hasn't been tested with previous versions.

 ### [PyTorch 0.3.1 & torchvision](http://pytorch.org/)
-Follow the instructions in [pytorch.org](http://pytorch.org) for your current setup
+Follow the instructions in [pytorch.org](http://pytorch.org) for your current setup.

 Note: Make sure that your PyTorch's version is 0.3.1.
 Later I will update it to 0.4 if I have time.